 Now that our baby news is out, I don’t think you’ll be surprised to hear that we’ve been subsisting largely on tuna salad and takeout tacos for weeks.
 Days when I have creative ideas for dinner and the energy to implement them after work are few and far between.
 I was around 13 weeks into this whole carrying two humans inside of me thing when I saw a post on Amateur Gourmet called 10 Big Pots of Food You Can Make to Eat for a Week.
 Problem solved, I thought – I’ll make us one big pot of something delicious on a Sunday and we’ll survive off of it all week.
+Maybe I’ll one of these simple stews such as this Chicken Stew with Rosemary Dumplings and this Thai Red Lentil Soup.

 Between the other nights that we’re still eating tuna and tacos.